Personal Trainer Thoughts on Protein Powder

 Try our protein powders! (shameless plug) I spent over a year developing the formulas because was extremely picky about quality ingredients, mouth feel and taste.
 I also packaged them in glass jars because I strongly believe in not only preserving the products on the shelf (NO BPA LEAKAGE HERE), but also in promoting more sustainable solutions for the planet.
 All of the jars are 100% recyclable, and they can be repurposed in your house in endless ways (hello gorgeous Instagram worthy kitchen pantry!).

 As with anything health and fitness related, you are the best judge of what works for you.
-So if having a smoothie every morning with scoop of protein powder works well for you, great!
-Keep it up!
-(I'm honestly too lazy to clean my blender everyday... true story).
-The important part of being "healthy", or obtaining and maintaining your ideal weight and physique, is to consistently eat real food that nourishes your body, and protein is a huge part of that equation, especially for us women who tend to be deficient.
+The important part of being "healthy", or obtaining and maintaining your ideal weight and physique, is to consistently eat good food that nourishes your body.
+Protein, and for someone like me who is extremely busy protein powder, is a huge part of that equation, especially for us women who tend to be deficient (because we don’t really gravitate towards 16oz steaks at lunch)…

 Hope this helps to clear up some questions you may have about how/when/should you use protein powder.
 Off to make a shake!